 In August 1940, once Hitler and the Axis powers conquered the majority of Europe and Northern Africa, he turned his attention to the United Kingdom – which stood alone against the formidable German war machine.
 The Battle of Britain exhibit highlights the fortitude of the British people who were able to “Keep Calm and Carry On” under the leadership of Prime Minister Winston Churchill.
-A short film in our Battle of Britain Theater gives an overview of the importance of the Battle of Britain, how they were able to remain free, and why this accomplishment would have a direct impact on the United States.
+A short film in our Battle of Britain Theater gives an overview of the importance of the Battle of Britain, how they were able to remain free, and why this accomplishment had a direct impact on the United States.

 The Combat Gallery houses original aircraft, engines, and scale models as well as a multitude of exhibits.
 Inside the gallery is the Museum’s very own B-17 Flying Fortress, which is being restored as the “City of Savannah”.
 The original “City of Savannah” was the 5,000th airplane processed through Hunter Army Airfield in Savannah in 1944.
 Once completed, the new “City of Savannah” will be the finest static display of a B-17 in the world.
 A second authentic aircraft is the Boeing-Stearman PT Kaydet.
 The PT-17 was one of the most widely used training aircraft in the United States.

 The Combat Gallery is also home to the nose piece of the “Fightin’ Sam” B-24 Liberator.
 B-24 Liberators were flown in the Eighth Air Force’s Second Air Division through all of WWII.
 Our Second to None exhibit outlines the outstanding accomplishments of the Second Air Division.

 Other features of the Combat Gallery include a P-51 Mustang model, a German Me-109 model, a Crosley CT-3 Pup vehicle, and the Ploesti Diorama, illustrating one of the most daring and dangerous bombing missions of World War II.
 Interactive exhibits in the Combat Gallery include a Navigator Exhibit, a Gunner Exhibit where visitors practice shooting down enemy fighters with a .50 caliber machine gun, and the Deenethorpe Diorama which illustrates how an average farm in East Anglia was transformed into an airfield during World War II.